 • Freeze: Fully cook, cool completely and freeze in an airtight container for up to 3 months.
 Thaw on a stovetop covered on low.

-• Freezer Meal: Saute just turkey until small pieces.
+• Freezer meal: Saute just turkey until small pieces.
 Add all ingredients to gallon size bags with tomato products going first, no broth and cabbage in a 2nd bag (too much to fit into 1).
 Freeze for up to 3 months.
-Cook from frozen with broth for 22 mins (brown rice) or 10 mins (white rice) on High pressure with QPR or NPR.
+Cook from frozen with broth as per recipe.

 Nutrition